Screening for Choice Sets: Applications

 \subsection{Action Elicitation}

 Consider the example of civil servants.
 In this application, there is a binary state $\theta \in \{-1,1\}$, and the probability of the state being $1$ is $q\in (0,1)$.
 The politician receives a private signal $s$ about the state $\theta$ such that the posterior is $\mathbb{P}(\theta=1|s)=s$.
 Let $G$ be the distribution over signal $s$.
 The politician always has two actions: the status quo $a_0$ and fighting with civil servants $a_f$.
+This is the default set of technologies available to the politician.
 The politician's utility $v$ and the civil servant's utility $u$ under these two actions are

 For the purpose of simplifying the exposition, we assume $n\geq 1$.
 Besides these two actions, there are potentially many actions for reforms $a_d^i$.
 A reform $a_d^i$ is indexed by the direction $i\in\{-1,1\}$ and the radical degree $d$.
 The politician prefers to conduct the correct reform but dislikes reforms in the wrong direction: